prateek674/real-estate-angularjs/README.md

 ## Stretch Goals

 - [ ] Add an option to include an image path (absolute url) for each listing
-- [ ] Ability to update an existing record using a pop up (modal).
-You will need to research libraries that support modals (AngularJS Material has this capabitlity)
 - [ ] Display the least expensive property featured prominently at the top of the page
 - [ ] Ability to search or filter by various parameters (try doing this using a server side route with a query parameter)